zhuodannychen/Portfolio-Optimization/README.md

 # Portfolio Optimization and Asset Allocation
-This Github repository demonstrates the basics of Modern Portfolio Theorem, including the Global Minimum Variance Portfolio, Max Sharpe Portfolio, and Efficient Frontier, all implemented in Python.
+This Github repository demonstrates the basic practices of the Modern Portfolio Theorem, including the Global Minimum Variance Portfolio, Max Sharpe Portfolio, and Efficient Frontier, all implemented in Python.
 ## Quick Start
 ```
 git clone https://github.com/zhuodannychen/Portfolio-Optimization